-The class teacher (and adults working in the classroom/school) treats each child fairly and enforces the golden rules and classroom agreement consistently.
+The class teacher (and adults working in the classroom/school) treats each child fairly and enforces the Golden Rules consistently.
 The teacher treats all children in their class with respect and understanding.
 Class agreements with expected routines to follow are developed in the first week of the new academic year.

 The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or LA behaviour support service.
+The class teacher may, for example, discuss the needs of a child with school SENCO and the education social worker or LA behaviour support service.

-The class teacher will contact a parent if there are concerns about the behaviour or welfare of a child.
+The class teacher/DSL will contact a parent if there are concerns about the behaviour or welfare of a child.